urbit/urbit.org-reloaded/content/grants/persistent-memory.md

 The event log should live in a separate arena from Arvo snapshot nouns.
 These arenas should be of incomparable seniority: that is, references are not permitted between either of them.
 This precludes synchronization issues between snapshot and event log commits, and ensures that old epochs of the event log can be freed without corrupting a snapshot.

-In practice, this is achieved by copying the event from the stack to the event log once it is successfully computed, so that the computed arvo core and effects reference the event on the stack, rather than the event in the event log.
-This ensures that if the event or some subnoun of it is included in the Arvo snapshot, it is copied to the snapshot arena.
+This requires logic in the copier to ensure that a reference is only preserved as a reference if the seniority of the source is ≤ the seniority of the destination.

 Epochs in the event log can be stored as linked lists in the event log persistent arena.
 In order to safely release effects computed from incoming events, the events must be durably written to disk.